-- 1) The vocational adult education system and practices are rather different; there is a variety in the law basis and different countries have various traditions in vocational adult education (as in Germany there are very strong traditions in vocational adult education, while in Lithuania vocational adult education has not yet got prestige) - 2) All partners of project have different experience, so their reports are quite subjective.
-Under the influence of this subjectivity some countries accent and are oriented to one object, while the others highlight other points.
+- 1) The vocational adult education system and practices are rather different; there is a variety in a law basis and different countries have various traditions in vocational adult education (as in Germany there are very strong traditions in vocational adult education, while in Lithuania vocational adult education has not yet prestigious) - 2) All partners of project have different experience, so their reports are quite subjective.
+Under the influence of this subjectivity some countries accent and are oriented to one objects, while the others highlight another points.